 Both of these forms allow disclosure of information to the third party only for the tax years listed on them.
 You may send either of these forms to the IRS service center indicated on the form instructions, or, for handling a specific tax matter, you may mail or fax it directly to the office you are working with.
 A copy should be brought by your representative to any meeting with the IRS to discuss your return.

 The powers granted by these forms can be revoked at any time.
 See the instructions on the forms for details on the procedures.

-If you have a section 218 Agreement to provide social security coverage for your employees, you may wish to have the state social security administrator (SSSA) consulted or otherwise involved in the examination.
+If you have a section 218 Agreement to provide social security coverage for your employees, you may wish to have the SSSA consulted or otherwise involved in the examination or discussion.
 The SSSA is not considered an official responsible for the administration of state or Federal tax laws under section 6103; therefore, there is no provision in the law allowing the IRS to disclose tax information to your SSSA.
-If you are reviewing an issue with the IRS involving section 218 social security coverage, you may wish to have the SSSA or a representative participate in the discussion.
 If you want the IRS to be able to communicate directly with the SSSA, you should complete one of the forms discussed above.